EastwoodPint/EastwoodPint/README.md

 - 👋 Hi, I’m @EastwoodPint
 - 👀 I’m interested in Ethereum.
 - 🌱 I’m currently learning entering commands in the Terminal.
-- 💞️ I’m looking to collaborate on Ethereum2.
+- 💞️ I’m looking to collaborate on Ethereum.
 - 📫 How to reach me pinteastwood@gmail.com

 <!---